con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > snang ba chen po gsal ba che/ /

 The holder of the great weapon of wisdom,
-The foremost goad for great mental afflictions,
+The foremost goad for taming great afflictions,
 Of great glory, possessing great renown,
-With brightness great, with lustre ever great, (34)
+With brightness great, with lustre most supreme, (34)

-* For *mahāprajñāyudhadharaḥ*, we follow the ancient translation in taking *mahā\** with *yudha*.
+* For *mahāprajñāyudhadharaḥ*, the ancient translation evidently *mahā°* with *yudha*.
 The Kangyur translation connects it with *prajñā*, whereas VV connects it with *dhara*.

 > mahāmāyādharo vidvān mahāmāyārthasādhakaḥ |